 I have noticed that people tend to shop when they absolutely need something.
-I know what you’re thinking, it has been suggested to only buy things you absolutely “need”.
-In my experience that leads to spending more in the long run.
+I know what you’re thinking: it has been suggested to only buy things you absolutely “need”.
+In my experience, that leads to spending more in the long run.
 If you can get a good deal on something from a sale, coupon, or clearance that you know you will eventually need, why not get it?
 You might not need it in that moment, but you can save big by buying it when you can get the best deal possible.
 I don’t only mean things like toothpaste.
 If you find a $50 pair of sneakers marked down to $8 and you know you will need new sneakers in the next 6 months.
 Why wait and hope to find a good deal?
 You will likely end up spending much more in 6 months when you need them.

 This brings me to how frequently you should shop.
 The answer is, every chance you get!
 The more you shop the more likely you are to snag that deal.
-Literally before I had kids, shopping was my hobby.
+Literally, before I had kids, shopping was my hobby.
 One trait I inherited is the ability to window shop.
 You must have self-control and go shopping knowing it might not end in a purchase.
 I happen to find wandering around a store to be therapeutic.

 Buy second hand or don’t be shy to ask for hand me downs.
 Thrift stores, pop up consignment events (my favorite), yard sales, clothing exchange.
 All great places to get just what you need.
 My oldest child in 3.5, a lot of her gifts from me so far have been second hand.
 90% of my kids clothing is second hand.
-They don’t know the difference and I life recycling.
+They don’t know the difference and I like recycling.
 I have been VERY blessed with hand me downs or catching people giving away hand me down clothes, toys, other baby items.
 I’m also not afraid to put it out there.
-I have made Facebook post saying hey, these are my kids’ sizes let me know if you have hand me downs I can take off your hands.
+I have made Facebook posts saying “Hey, these are my kids’ sizes, let me know if you have hand me downs I can take off your hands.”
 Many times, family and friends don’t want to donate to a thrift store that resells their items but would rather give it to someone they know that can use it.
 You don’t know if you don’t ask!
 Thrifts stores can be very hit and miss and takes some digging.
 I really prefer a pop up consignment, they only take stuff in decent shape.
 My favorite is http://www.kidscloset.biz/ and I go on Saturday which is the last day and many items are half off.
 Unless I can’t live without something I try not spending over $1 an item.

-Woah that ended up being much longer than I expect.
-I hope you made this far and feel like you might be a better shopper because of it!
-I once had someone tell me “you get what you pay for” but buying “cheap” doesn’t mean buying poor quality.
+Whoa, that ended up being much longer than I expected.
+I hope you made it this far and feel like you might be a better shopper because of it!
+I once had someone tell me “You get what you pay for.”
+However, buying “cheap” doesn’t necessarily mean buying poor quality.
 I also feel like unless you have a disposable income you are only buying a small amount of your “better quality” clothes.
 So, you buy a basic shirt at Nordstrom’s for $65 and I get a similar one on clearance at target for $8.
 I can buy many more shirts with that $65, like an entire wardrobe.
-Not only do I get more variety but now I am not wearing and washing my clothes as often as you, this will make them last longer.
-Because I buy them at various times not all my clothes is getting old at the same time so I don’t end up in need of a entire wardrobe at once.
-I seriously got a $5 pair of sandals and wore them to a friend’s house.
-She had an identical pair, I mean the only way we could tell a difference is the size, hers were around $60 at Nordstrom’s.
-You CAN have nice things and not break the bank, HAPPY SHOPPING!
+Not only do I get more variety but now I am not wearing and washing my clothes as often as you which makes them last longer.
+Because I buy them at various times not all my clothes are getting old at the same time so I don’t end up needing an entire wardrobe all at once.
+I got a pair of sandals and wore them to a friend’s house.
+She had an identical pair, I mean the only way we could tell a difference is the size – hers were around $60 at Nordstrom’s and mine were $5.
+You CAN have nice things and not break the bank.
+HAPPY SHOPPING!